THE BIG FOUR

 Ceres in the Houses

-The house shows the arena where Ceres is most at work: where you tend, where you grieve, and where the cycle of giving and receiving plays out.
+The house shows the arena where Ceres questions may become visible: where you tend, where you grieve, and where giving and receiving need context.

 Ceres in the 1st House